 The Bachelor of Liberal Studies (BLS) program offers a flexible degree option specifically designed to meet the needs of adult students who have substantial college experience and want to complete a bachelor’s degree in the liberal arts or sciences.
 Non-degree-seeking students are those who do not necessarily wish to earn a degree from the University of Mary Washington but who enroll in limited course work to satisfy particular needs or for general interest.

-The Bachelor of Science in Nursing completion program (BSN) permits registered nurses to complete her/his baccalaureate education in nursing.
-The program is designed to meet the needs of the working adult student.
-Students transfer in credits from a community college or hospital nursing program.
-Students are enrolled in the BSN Completion program upon admission to the university.
+The Bachelor of Science in Nursing completion program (BSN) permits registered nurses to complete a baccalaureate degree in nursing.
+Students transfer credits from a community college or hospital nursing program and are enrolled in the BSN Completion program upon admission to the university.

-Anyone considering applying to the University should consult the most recent publications of the particular program or contact the appropriate office for more information.
+Anyone considering applying to the University should consult the most recent publications of the particular program or contact the Office of Admissions for more information.